dart-lang/language/accepted/future-releases/nnbd/feature-specification.md

 ```

 Local variables with no explicitly written type but with an initializer are
-given an inferred type equal to the type of their initializer, unless the that
+given an inferred type equal to the type of their initializer, unless that type
-type is a subtype of `Null`, in which case the inferred type of the variable
+is a subtype of `Null`, in which case the inferred type of the variable shall be
-shall be `dynamic`.
-The inferred type of the variable is considered a "type of
+`dynamic`.
+The inferred type of the variable is considered a "type of interest"
-interest" in the sense defined in the flow analysis specification.
-In the case
+in the sense defined in the flow analysis specification.
+In the case that the
-that the type of the initializer is a promoted type variable `X & T`, the
+type of the initializer is a promoted type variable `X & T`, the inferred type
-inferred type of the variable shall be `X`.
-However, such a variable shall be
+of the variable shall be `X`.
+However, such a variable shall be treated as
-treated as immediately promoted to `X & T`.
+immediately promoted to `X & T`.

 ### Expression typing